saumyagshah/MuSe-Dataset/README.md

 # MuSe-Dataset
 ## Overview

 The objective of this project was to develop a dataset repository with sensors and provide it to the robotics community on which various algorithms can be tested and verified.
-The dataset presently collected and discussed in the report comprises of data collected froma single robot system for calibration and verificaton purposes.
+The dataset presently collected and discussed in the report comprises of data collected from a single robot system for calibration and verificaton purposes.

 The datasets being collected comprises of a setup of various sensors which are discussed in the upcoming chapters.
 The whole repository